jonromero/jonio_website/content/crypto/how-to-sell-nfts.md

 And because I might have been too harsh on you already, here are two extra reasons:

-## I am a famous "traditional" artist so I should make a NFT of my art
+## You are a famous "traditional" artist so you should make an NFT of your art

 No. Just no.

-## I am a photographer, I have an interesting photo to sell.
+## You are a photographer and have an interesting photo to sell.

 See above.